LorenzoValente3/Deep-Learning-Models/README.md

 #### Results
-Below the generated images over 500 epochs embedded in a _gif_ is shown as well as the generator and discriminator losses stored during the training process.
+Below the generated images over 500 epochs embedded in a _gif_ is shown as well as the generator and discriminator training losses stored during the training process.
+From the plot below we can see how changes in loss decrease gradually and that loss becomes almost constant towards the end of training.

 <p align="center">